 The TopDon TopScan

-The TopDon TopScan isn’t a ‘physical’ code reader/scanner as the two shared above.
+The TopDon TopScan isn’t a ‘physical’ code reader/scanner like the two shared above.

-That the scanner isn’t ‘physical’ means it’s BlueTooth powered – and relies on an app and a smartphone to do its thing.
+That the scanner isn’t ‘physical’ means it’s Bluetooth powered – and relies on an app and a smartphone to do its thing (the paired phone serves display functions).

-The TopScan scans, accurately, the engine, tranny, airbags, ABS, and other modules in a seamless fashion: it also makes it super easy to perform occasional routine maintenance such as brake bleeding and oil resets.
+The TopScan scans, accurately, the engine, tranny, airbags, ABS, and other modules in a seamless fashion (if offers all system scans).
+It also makes it super easy to perform occasional routine maintenance such as brake bleeding and oil resets.

 Why You Should Consider the TopDon TopScan